fxpio/composer-asset-plugin/Resources/doc/faqs.md

   - do the `update`,
   - remove the dependency in the root Composer package
   - remove the option `extra.asset-optimize-with-conjunctive`
-  - do the `update` for sync the lock file,
+  - do the `update` to sync the lock file,

 > The solution 1 is the easiest and fastest.